robotraconteur/robotraconteur/examples/standard_devices/camera/python/README.md

 or with a Robot Raconteur driver that exposes the standard camera service type such as the [robotraconteur_camera_driver](https://github.com/robotraconteur-contrib/robotraconteur_camera_driver).
 By default the examples will connect to the URL for the training simulator simulated camera.
-Pass the URL of the real camera driver.
+Pass the URL of the real camera driver if using a real camera.
 The real URL can be found using the
 [Robot Raconteur Service Browser](https://github.com/robotraconteur/RobotRaconteur_ServiceBrowser).